-Companion or Emotional Support Animals: A Companion or Emotional Support animal may differ from a Service Animal in that they have not been individually trained to perform a task.
+Companion or Emotional Support Animals: A companion or emotional support animal may differ from a service animal in that they have not been individually trained to perform a task.
 This type of animal provides emotional or psychiatric comfort to the handler in a residential setting and is protected under the Fair Housing Act.
-This animal does not have to be a dog but must be reasonable and the request supported by the appropriate documentation of disability.
+This animal does not have to be a dog, but must be reasonable, and the request supported by the appropriate documentation of a disability.

 Students may not bring a companion or emotional support animals on campus without prior authorization.

-If you are in need of a disability-related housing accommodation please contact Student Accessibility Services at 716 878-4500 or SAS@buffalostate.edu
+If you are in need of a disability-related housing accommodation please visit Residence Life for further information.

 Back to Top